 A special joy of South Africa is its beautiful coastline.
 Experiencing it from a kayak is the best, but winter sea swells are often prohibitive.
-For about a week Walker Bay was unsafe for kayakers.
-This morning it was clear, crisp, and calm with minimal swell, so I joined a sea kayaking adventure.
+For a week Walker Bay was unsafe for kayakers.
+This morning the weather was clear, crisp, and calm with minimal swell, so I joined a sea kayaking adventure.

 Our group of four explored the Hermanus coast and went a short distance out to sea.
 The day trip was uneventful in terms of whale sightings but a rich experience basking in the natural beauty of the area.
 During the peaceful outing we saw interesting plankton, entertaining Cape Fur Seals, Cormorants, Oystercatchers, and other marine life against a backdrop of misty Overberg Mountains and surf splashing on sea cliffs.